Welcome to OSX, Evergreen Edition

 I had an old version of this article written in 2016 👴🏻, but obviously a lot has changed since then.
 Instead of rewriting it every few years, I'm going to designate this as the "evergreen" version.
 I'll update it as I find new tools that I like, or as my workflow changes.

-Fundamental Improvements: Finder, Terminal, Karabiner Elements
+Fundamental Improvements: Finder, Terminal, Launcher

 To be honest, the default Terminal app is fine, and miles ahead of Windows CMD or PowerShell.
 But since when is fine good enough?
 You have a variety of good options to choose from on Mac.
 I'm currently using Warp, but if that wasn't an option I'd be using iTerm2.
+I have ctrl+\ configured as my terminal "visor" shortcut.
+I leave it running 24x7 and can use that keyboard shortcut to bring up a terminal window no matter what I'm doing.

 Developer Stuff